IoT Day, 13 years on…

 Ubiquitous IoT

 In 2013, we established the concept of Hyperlocal Context: a digital snapshot of who/what is where/how on a human scale.
 In essence, the automatic identification and sensing capabilities of the IoT combined with real-time location (RTLS).
-And, in 2014, the technologies that could enable this on a global scale all became established standards: Bluetooth Low Energy, RAIN RFID, and JSON-LD.
+And, in 2014, key technologies that could enable this on a global scale all became established standards: Bluetooth Low Energy, RAIN RFID, and JSON-LD.
 As we’ve argued many times before, at least technically, ubiquitous IoT has long been a possibility.

 The next industrial revolution

 Coincidentally, 2014 was the year that Jeremy Rifkin published The Zero Marginal Cost Society, which argued that the IoT would contribute significantly to boosting aggregate energy efficiency, driving the next industrial revolution.
-In short, with computers making sense of the physical world in real-time, we can better organise how we operate on a global scale three times better than our best economies can today.
+In short, with computers making sense of the physical world in real-time, we can better organise how we operate on a global scale— three times better than our best economies can today.
 Here’s what that looks like:

 Mission accomplished